dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 1. resources
 1. archival objects
 1. digital objects
-1. digital_object_components
+1. digital object components

-which allows an editor to tag an object with more nuance than just the stock `Restrictions Apply?` checkbox, though if that checkbox had been ticked, the plugin will also use that data.
+which allows an editor to tag an object with more nuance than just the stock `Restrictions Apply?` checkbox.
+However, if that checkbox had been ticked, the plugin will also use that data.

 The plugin parses the custom restriction data and the `Restrictions Apply?` data and displays